Nottingham Forest F.C.: Brian Clough and Peter Taylor (1975–1982)

-Brian Clough became manager of Forest on 6 January 1975, twelve weeks after the end of his 44-day tenure as manager of Leeds United.
+Former Derby manager Clough became manager of Forest on 6 January 1975, twelve weeks after the end of his 44-day tenure as manager of Leeds United.
 Clough brought Jimmy Gordon to be his club trainer, as Gordon had been for him at Derby County and Leeds.
 Scottish centre-forward Neil Martin scored the only goal in Clough's first game in charge, beating Tottenham Hotspur in an FA Cup third round replay.

 Ian Bowyer was already at Forest and had won domestic and European trophies with Manchester City.
 Clough signed Scots duo John McGovern and John O'Hare in February, who both were part of Clough's Derby County 1971–72 Football League title win.
 He signed Colin Barrett in March, initially on loan.
 Clough brought John Robertson and Martin O'Neill back into the fold after they had requested transfers under Brown.
 Viv Anderson had previously debuted for the first team and became a regular under Clough.
 The young Tony Woodcock was at Forest but was then unrated by Clough and was to be loaned to Lincoln City.
 Forest were 13th in English football's second tier when Clough joined.
 They finished that season 16th.
 Forest signed Frank Clark in July of that close season on a free transfer.
 The season after, Forest finished eighth in Clough's 1975–76 Football League first full season in charge.
 It was in this season, McGovern became long-standing club captain, taking over from a game in which Bob "Sammy" Chapman and Liam O'Kane were both injured.

-Peter Taylor on 16 July 1976 rejoined Clough, becoming his assistant manager, as he had been when winning the league at Derby.
+Peter Taylor rejoined Clough on 16 July 1976, becoming his assistant manager, as he had been when winning the league at Derby.
 Taylor, included being the club's talent spotter in his role.
 After assessing the players, Taylor told Clough, "that was a feat by you to finish eighth in the Second Division because some of them are only Third Division players".
 Taylor berated John Robertson for allowing himself to become overweight and disillusioned.
 He got Robertson on a diet and training regime that would help him become a European Cup winner.
 Taylor turned Woodcock from a reserve midfielder into a 42 cap England striker.
 In September 1976, he bought striker Peter Withe to Forest for £43,000, selling him to Newcastle United for £250,000 two years later.
 Withe was replaced in the starting team by Garry Birtles who Taylor had scouted playing for non-league Long Eaton United.
 Birtles also went on to represent England.
 In October 1976 Brian Clough acting on Peter Taylor's advice signed Larry Lloyd for £60,000 after an initial loan period.